fa-sharp/rs-chat/README.md

 ## 🙏 Acknowledgments

-- [TanStack](https://tanstack.com/) for incredible React tooling
+- [TanStack](https://tanstack.com/) and [Vite](https://vitejs.dev/) for great tooling and libraries
 - [Rocket](https://rocket.rs/) for the amazing Rust web framework
-- [shadcn/ui](https://ui.shadcn.com/) for beautiful UI components
-- [openrouter-rs](https://github.com/realmorrisliu/openrouter-rs) for the OpenRouter client
-- [llm](https://github.com/graniet/llm) for accessing Anthropic and other AI providers
+- Many, many other open-source maintainers and contributors that make this project possible

-❤️ Built with the [Zed](https://zed.dev/) editor, with help from [Claude](https://claude.ai/).
+❤️ Built with the [Zed editor](https://zed.dev/), with help from [Claude](https://claude.ai/).